Stephen is a history buff who enjoys researching and sharing fun facts about culture and traditions around the world.

 9. World Tourism Day: September 27

 World Tourism Day was founded by the United Nations World Tourism Organization in 1980 as a way to raise awareness of the importance of tourism to the international community and how tourism can have a positive impact on social, cultural, economic, and political values.

 10. World Smile Day: First Friday in October

-In 2001 The World Smile Foundation, whose motto is "Improving the world one smile at a time", was founded to honor the name and memory of Harvey Ball, the graphic artist who, in 1963, created the now-iconic smiley face graphic (sorry Forest Gump Fans), and in 1999 declared the first Friday in October annually to be World Smile Day.
+In 2001 The World Smile Foundation, whose motto is "Improving the world one smile at a time", was founded to honor the name and memory of Harvey Ball, the graphic artist who, in 1963, created the now-iconic smiley face graphic (sorry Forrest Gump fans), and in 1999 declared the first Friday in October annually to be World Smile Day.
 To celebrate this day, all one has to do is at least one act of kindness and help at least one person smile.

 11. Day Of The Imprisoned Writer: November 15